How Asthma Develops in Children

 - Recurrent asthma attacks associated with viral infections.

-- Wheezing severe enough to require hospitalization.
+- Wheezing severe enough to require a hospital stay.

 Asthma as your child grows